rogerdahl/stm32f429idiscovery-usb-screen/README.md

 Currently, there's no Makefile for the host project.
 Build as follows:

-sudo apt-get install libboost-all-dev libjpeg-dev
+$ sudo apt-get install libboost-all-dev libjpeg-dev

-g++ -o analyze -std=c++11 -I/usr/include/libusb-1.0/ *.cpp -lboost_system -ljpeg -lpthread -lusb-1.0
+$ ./make.sh

 #### Technologies